Aliases for STAT6 Gene

 GeneCards Summary for STAT6 Gene

 STAT6 (Signal Transducer And Activator Of Transcription 6) is a Protein Coding gene.
-Diseases associated with STAT6 include solitary fibrous tumor and hemangiopericytoma.
-Among its related pathways are Signaling by GPCR and Immune System.
+Diseases associated with STAT6 include Hemangiopericytoma, Malignant and Hemangiopericytoma.
+Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and Integrin Pathway.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
-An important paralog of this gene is STAT2.
+An important paralog of this gene is STAT5A.

 UniProtKB/Swiss-Prot for STAT6 Gene

 Carries out a dual function: signal transduction and activation of transcription.
 Involved in IL4/interleukin-4- and IL3/interleukin-3-mediated signaling.